cran/BayesianFROC/README.md

 #        NI denotes number of images,

 #2) Fit the FROC model.

                   fit <- BayesianFROC::fit_Bayesian_FROC(
+            # data to which we fit a model
                     dataList,

-            #The number of MCMC chains
+            # The number of MCMC chains
                     cha = 4
                                                          )
 #> Study Design: srsc case